ankurv2k6/voron_idex_switchwire/README.md

-# voron_idex_switchwire
+# ENDER3PRO IDEX SW
-IDEX version of Voron SwitchWire CoreXZ 3d printer
+IDEX version of Voron SwitchWire CoreXZ 3d printer based on an Ender3 Pro

 This IDEX SW is based on an Ender3 pro conversion to a Voron SW - the base conversion mod used is the one here: